How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Costmap Learning

 \subsection{Velocity Parameterization}

 At high speeds, rough terrain leads to higher shock sensed by the vehicle, proportional to its speed, as explored in \cite{stavens2006self}.
-An expert human driver will likely slow down before reaching rough terrain areas in order to reduce bumpiness.
 We obtain velocity-conditioned costmaps by including robot velocity as an input to our network.

 In order to balance the high-dimensional local map input and the low-dimensional velocity input, we use Fourier feature mapping \cite{tancik2020fourier} on the robot's velocity.
 Recent advances in implicit neural representations have shown that mapping a low-dimensional vector (or scalar) to a higher dimensional representation using Fourier features can modulate the spectral bias of MLPs (which is usually biased towards low-frequency functions \cite{rahaman2019spectral}) towards higher frequencies by adjusting the scale of the Fourier frequencies.
-Intuitively, we hypothesize that this parameterization lets the network pay more attention to the scalar speed input when evaluating its cost predictions.
+Intuitively, we hypothesize that this parameterization lets the netwrok learn a function that more readily adjusts to subtle changes in velocity input, and prevents the network's predictions from being dominated by the high-dimensional 2D inputs.
 We use the following parameterization:

 In Equation \ref{eq:ffm}, $v$ corresponds to the norm of the 3D velocity vector, $b_i \sim \mathcal{N}(0, \sigma^2)$ are sampled from a Gaussian distribution with tunable scale $\sigma$, and $m$ corresponds to the number of frequencies used to map the scalar velocity value into a $2m$ dimensional vector.